AlgoCompSynth/R-AI-D/README.md

 - xentonal scales, mostly those developed by Harry Partch (Partch 1979), Erv Wilson (Narushima 2019), and Wendy Carlos (Carlos 1987), and

-- consonance-based analysis and synthesis, as devloped by William A.
+- consonance-based analysis and synthesis, as developed by William A.
-  Sethares Sethares (2013).
+  Sethares (Sethares 2013).

 If that’s the kind of music that interests you, R-AI-D and I are more or less ready.
 You can [open